This homemade Lemonade recipe is fresh, fruity, and delicious! With just three ingredients and my helpful tips, you can easily make your own!

 - Simmer stirring occasionally for about 5 minutes or until the sugar has dissolved and the mixture has a yellow hue.
 There's no need to boil the water.

-- Strain the lemon juice and sugar mixture into a large pitcher to remove the pulp, seeds, and zest.
+- Strain the lemon juice and sugar mixture into a 2 quart/1.9 liter pitcher to remove the pulp, seeds, and zest.

 - Add in 4 cups of cold water.

-- Taste to make sure it's not for sweetness and if it's too sweet add more water a little at a time until it reaches the desired sweetness.
+- Taste for sweetness and if it’s too sweet add more water a little at a time until it reaches the desired sweetness.

 - Store in the refrigerator.